w3f/polkadot-spec/docs/sect-finality.md

 \REQUIRE(${r}$) \IF{${r}$ \textbf{is not} Completable} \RETURN \textbf{False} \ENDIF \STATE ${G}\leftarrow$ \call{GRANDPA-GHOST}{${J}^{{{r},{p}{v}}}{\left({B}\right)}$} \IF{${G}=\phi$} \RETURN \textbf{False} \ENDIF \STATE ${E}_{{r}}\leftarrow$ \call{Best-Final-Candidate}{${r}$} \IF{${E}_{{r}}\ne{q}\phi$ \and \call{Best-Final-Candidate}{${r}-{1}$} $\leq{s}{l}{a}{n}{t}{E}_{{r}}\leq{s}{l}{a}{n}{t}{G}$} \RETURN \textbf{True} \ELSE \RETURN \textbf{False} \ENDIF

-where the condition for *completability* is defined in [Definition 85](sect-finality#defn-grandpa-completable).
+where the condition for *completability* is defined in [Definition -def-num-ref-](sect-finality#defn-grandpa-completable).

 Note that we might not always succeed in finalizing our best final candidate due to the possibility of equivocation.
-We might even not finalize anything in a round (although [Play-Grandpa-Round](sect-finality#algo-grandpa-round) prevents us from moving to the round ${r}+{1}$ before finalizing the best final candidate of round ${r}-{1}$) The example in [Definition 88](sect-finality#exmp-candid-unfinalized) serves to demonstrate a situation where the best final candidate of a round cannot be finalized during its own round:
+We might even not finalize anything in a round (although [Play-Grandpa-Round](sect-finality#algo-grandpa-round) prevents us from moving to the round ${r}+{1}$ before finalizing the best final candidate of round ${r}-{1}$) The example in [Definition -def-num-ref-](sect-finality#exmp-candid-unfinalized) serves to demonstrate a situation where the best final candidate of a round cannot be finalized during its own round:

 ###### Definition -def-num- Unfinalized Candidate {#defn-unfinalized-candidate}